hharithaki/Hasra_Dodampegama/content/publication/dodampegama-reasoning-2025/index.md

   and reason with relevant knowledge, and provide relational descriptions as explanations of its behavior and that of the human.
 We evaluate our architecture’s capabilities in VirtualHome, a realistic 3D simulation environment.
+tags:

-tags: 'Ad hoc teamwork, Non-monotonic logical reasoning, Ecological rationality, Explanation generation, Embodied AI'
+- 'Ad hoc teamwork, Non-monotonic logical reasoning, Ecological rationality, Explanation generation, Embodied AI'
+links:
 - name: URL
   url: https://link.springer.com/chapter/10.1007/978-3-031-74209-5_26
 ---